 Abdominal separation refers to the separation of the long muscles of the abdomen (also known as the rectus abdominus or 'six pack').

 Separation occurs as the abdominal wall adjusts to allow room for the growing baby during pregnancy and can occur any time from the first trimester.
 You may not notice an abdominal sepatation until later in your pregnancy or after delivery.

 Why does this occur?

-- Changes of pregnancy which increase the stretch of ligaments
+- Hormonal changes of pregnancy which increase the stretchiness of ligaments

-- Increase in the size of your stomach due to your growing baby
+- Increase in the size of your abdomen due to your growing baby and muscles and connective tissues need to ‘stretch’ to make room

-- A genetic predisposition for increased stretch of ligaments